Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Introduction

-\item From the bottom line to the top line, we will demonstrate that through the extended double-copy approach, the graviton (dilaton) scattering amplitudes of the gravitational theories in the top line can be constructed from the gauge boson (adjoint scalar) scattering amplitudes of the gauge theories in the bottom line, as presented in Section\,\ref{sec:4.2}.\ Specifically, from the lower right corner to the upper right corner, we use massive gauge boson ($\AP$) scattering amplitudes in the TMYM theory to construct the corresponding massive graviton ($\hP$) scattering amplitudes in the TMG theory via the double-copy approach.\ From the middle of the bottom line to the middle of the top line, we use the double-copy method to construct the graviton (dilaton) scattering amplitudes in the covariant TMG theory from the corresponding gauge-boson (adjoint-scalar) amplitudes in the TMYM-Scalar theory, where the double copy of the scattering amplitudes of adjoint scalars ($\Phi^a$) gives the dilaton ($\phi$) scattering amplitudes in the covariant TMG theory at the LO of high energy expansion.\ Finally, from the lower left corner to the upper left corner, the 3d massless dilaton scattering amplitudes in the GR-dilaton theory can be constructed from the gauge boson scattering amplitudes in the massless YM theory.
+\item From the bottom line to the top line, we will demonstrate that through the extended double-copy approach, the graviton (dilaton) scattering amplitudes of the gravitational theories in the top line can be constructed from the gauge boson (adjoint scalar) scattering amplitudes of the gauge theories in the bottom line, as presented in Section\,\ref{sec:4.2} for the three-point and four-point amplitudes.\ Specifically, from the lower right corner to the upper right corner, we use massive gauge boson ($\AP$) scattering amplitudes in the TMYM theory to construct the corresponding massive graviton ($\hP$) scattering amplitudes in the WTMG (or TMG) theory via the double-copy approach (corresponding to the unitary gauge construction of the new WTMG formulation, as done in the literature\,\cite{TMG-DCx}\cite{Hang:2021oso}).\ From the middle of the bottom line to the middle of the top line, we use the double-copy method to construct the graviton amplitudes and the physical-scalar (dilaton) amplitudes in the WTMG-Scalar theory (WTMG coupled to a physical scalar field) from the corresponding gauge-boson amplitudes and adjoint-scalar amplitudes in the TMYM-Scalar theory (TMYM coupled to adjoint scalars), where the double copy of the scattering amplitudes of adjoint scalars ($\Phi^a$) gives the physical scalar amplitudes (which equal the dilaton $\phi$ amplitudes at the LO of high energy expansion) in the WTMG-Scalar theory.\ Finally, from the lower left corner to the upper left corner, the 3d massless dilaton scattering amplitudes in the GR-dilaton theory can be constructed from the gauge boson scattering amplitudes in the massless YM theory.

 \end{itemize}